If you haven’t heard the name Carson McCorkle already, you will soon.

 That time is done.

-Holding offers from Duke, North Carolina, Virginia, Ohio State, and Florida among many others, McCorkle is an electric talent from the 2021 class that will be one of the biggest names in recruiting as analysts move towards that year.
+Gaining interest from many blue bloods in addition to his offer from Florida, McCorkle is an electric talent from the 2021 class that will be one of the biggest names in recruiting as analysts move towards that year.
 A fire starter on offense who is dominating his age group with his breakneck speed with the ball in his hands and a willingness to get to the dirty areas of the floor to grab a rebound and finish through traffic.
 Dangerous when initiating offense or as a player who can catch and shoot or grab and go from the wing, don’t be shocked to see him at the top of 2021 recruiting rankings sooner than later.
 McCorkle was gracious enough to give me some time to talk about his game and his Florida offer before a busy week at the Adidas Gauntlet Summer Championships.

 EF: Hey Carson!
 I know you were travelling to LA today so first of all, thanks for fitting me into your schedule!
 What are you up to in California?